-From August 20- September 3 we will pray and fast together as a church.
+From January 5-18 we will pray and fast together.

-When we began our journey together as Sanctuary Church 5 years ago, we started with a season of fasting and prayer.
-Prayer and fasting are not our last resort, they are always our first response. #FirstSeek is designed to prioritize the eternal and seek God’s wisdom, strength, and direction for our lives, church, and city.
+When we began our journey together as Sanctuary Church 8 years ago, we started with a season of fasting and prayer.
+Prayer and fasting are not our last resort, they are always our first response. #FirstSeek is designed to prioritize that which matters most as we cultivate greater hunger for God and seek His wisdom, strength, and direction for our lives, church, and city.

 Whether you can’t imagine your life without prayer or you can’t imagine where to begin, the power of prayer isn’t determined by the presentation.
 It’s not the strength of our faith, it’s the object of our faith that changes things.